 It depends on the kind of organisation an individual is working for.
-The baker's job generally does not require travelling but there are bakers who are also educators, they travel to various locations in order to conduct a workshop.
+A career as a baker generally does not involve travelling but there are bakers who are also educators, they travel to various locations in order to conduct a workshop.

 Full Time, Part Time

 A career as a baker generally involve working early mornings, late evenings, weekends, and holidays.
 There is the utmost possibility that some of them work as a self-employed baker.
 Bakers who work in commercial bakeries, they may have to work late evenings and sometimes on weekends.
 Generally, the shifts start from early mornings and end late evenings.

 A career as a baker involves employment on permanent as well as a contractual basis.
 The nature of employment entirely depends on whether the baker has his or her own bakery or is employed in a bakery or a bakery plant.

 Private Offices Factory, Hotels

 Bakers usually work in bakeries or bakery factories.
 They often work in hotels as well.

 As bread and biscuits are fast-moving consumer goods (FMCG), they are consumed on a daily basis by the consumers which increases the sales of these products in India.
 In addition to this, growth in the fast-food chains further stimulates the demand for bread as they are used in sandwiches, burgers, soups, snacks.